 My Swiss Gear backpack holds a weeks worth of travel gear – plus all the clothes I’ll need along the way.
 The best part?
 It does it in a compact enough way to fit under the seat of nearly any commercial airliner (even tiny regional jets).
 Consider me satisfied!

 Finally, I plan to make a “what’s in my bag” article just like this on an annual basis from here on out.
-I hope it’s helpful to you.
+I hope it’s helpful to you – especially if you’re a first time flyer who needs a little help (or inspiration) when it comes to packing for a trip.

 Speaking of being helpful, I’d love to know what’s in your travel bag!
 Do you have any trinkets or gadgets that you just can’t travel without?
 Do let me know in the comment section below!